 After leaving the Pineknot Molded Fiberglass RV Gathering, in Crocket, Texas, we headed southeast toward Rainbow’s End RV Park — the headquarters of The Escapees RV Club.
 The club was founded on July 4, 1978, by Joe and Kay Peterson to help people enjoy full-time RVing.

-Rainbow’s End, six miles from Livingston, Texas, became the Escapees headquarters in 1984.
-Located in the Piney Woods region of East Texas, Rainbow’s End was the first Escapee RV park created, followed by 20 additional parks.
+Rainbow’s End, six miles south of Livingston, Texas, became the Escapees headquarters in 1984.
+Located in the Piney Woods region of East Texas, the park was the first Escapee RV park created.
+Twenty additional parks followed.

 Thousands of volunteer members play a major part in the Escapees’ success story.
 They helped build the home-base parks and perform many tasks that enable the parking fees to remain low.
 There are more than 50 individual Escapee chapters around the USA with more than 32,000 member-families — including us.